Legal Basics for Forming Communities

 Clifford’s legal practice has focused on transactional law, non-profit law, and community law since 2006.
 He also has extensive experience in mediation in both individual and group settings.
 He has facilitated strategic planning and other processes for groups in both the private and public sectors.
 Mr. Paulin is also a co-founder of The Oak Granary, a land-based environmental education non-profit in Potter Valley, California.

 Live Interactive Sessions

 Each week will feature a 2-hour live class with the course instructor so you can learn in a dynamic setting and get your questions answered directly.
 Get ready for interactive presentations, group discussion, small cohort activities and personalized support.
 Plus, each week there will be bonus sessions with guest speakers and panelists.

 Join participants from around the world who are embarking on creating community for better living and more connection.
 You’ll have opportunities to network with like-minds and develop a network of support to carry your community project forward.
 Welcome to your global community of communities.

 Participants will have access to a private online space to connect with the instructor and other students through a discussion forum.
 Each week new learning materials will be uploaded to the space, including videos, worksheets and articles.
 You’ll be able to watch previously recorded sessions and stay on track with your weekly assignments.

 Loved by Community Builders

-Live classes for the August course will take place each week alternating from noon-2pm and 4-6pm Eastern on Fridays.
+Live classes for the November course will take place each week alternating from noon-2pm Eastern and 4-6pm Eastern on Wednesdays.